konfer-be/konfer-be/README.md

 <p/>

 <p>
-  I'm full stack developer, cross triathlete, mixer, traveler and nature lover.
+ Hi there, I'm Steve!
+I’m full stack developer, cross triathlete, mixer, traveler and nature lover.
 </p>

 - :neckbeard: I’m currently working on RESTful API's using Typescript, Docker and HTML/CSS/JS.
 With a little bit of Github actions.